yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 | Option | Description |
 | :--- | :--- |
-| Host | IP address/domain name of the PostgreSQL server.
+| host | IP address/domain name of the PostgreSQL server.
-| Port | Port PostgreSQL is running on.
+| port | Port PostgreSQL is running on.
 | Username and password | Used to authenticate with PostgreSQL.
 | Pg_dump_path<br/>pg_restore_path | Required paths to `pgdump` and `pgrestore` on the locale system that are compatible with the version of PostgreSQL you provide. `pgdump` and `pgrestore` are used for backup and restore workflows, and are required for a functioning install.